dsmith74/memory-match/README.md

 ## Running locally

 1. Clone Repo onto local machine
+1. Run `npm install` to download all the node_modules needed for the project
 1. Run `ng serve -o` for a dev server.
 This will open your browser to `http://localhost:4200/`.

 Note: The app will automatically reload if you change any of the source files.